 But, remarketing can help you lift your conversion tracking and help in fighting visitor abandonment when you’re providing relevant, value-adding products to your target audience.

 With the help of remarketing, WordStream increased their repeat visitors by 50%, tripled their average time on site and saw a huge increase in direct visits to their website.
-I have personally used remarketing ads to boost my deal closing ratio by 28%.

-Do you want to achieve similar results by getting in front of the right people with a high intent at the right time?
+Do you want to achieve similar results by getting in front of the right people with high intent at the right time?

 Then get started with your first remarketing campaign on your choice of advertising network.
 The 3-point checklist I’ve shared should help you land safely.
-Once again, here is a summary of the remarketing strategies that you can employ.

 Have you launched a paid remarketing campaign and achieved a great ROI?
 I would love to hear the results you achieved in the comments below.